daithioc95/MS3/README.md

 -	dalai_lama	:	https://upload.wikimedia.org/wikipedia/commons/thumb/5/55/Dalailama1_20121014_4639.jpg/220px-Dalailama1_20121014_4639.jpg

 #### Acknowledgements
-- Materialize: materializecss was used throughout for grid dspacing and designing elements.
+- Materialize: materializecss was used throughout for grid spacing and designing elements.
-  - Icons: Materialize icons were used for sidenav trigger, pagitation arrows, comment pencit icon, form send icon, mood carousel icon and generate mood quotes button.
+  - Icons: Materialize icons were used for sidenav trigger, pagitation arrows, comment pencil icon, form send icon, mood carousel icon and generate mood quotes button.
     - https://materializecss.com/icons.html
   - Forms: used materialize with the help of code institute mini project for the login and register form elements.
     - https://materializecss.com/text-inputs.html
   - Mood Carousel: for rotating the mood carousel to provide more options.
     - https://materializecss.com/carousel.html#two!
-  - Toast: Toast messages which are used to provide the user with information when likeing/unliking stars.
+  - Toast: Toast messages which are used to provide the user with information when liking/unlinking stars.
     - https://materializecss.com/toasts.html
- - Carousel Buttons: The fucnitonality for the Mood board caousel buttons was helped with Acknowledgement to the below codepen.
+ - Carousel Buttons: The functionality for the Mood board carousel buttons was helped with Acknowledgement to the below CodePen.
     - Paco Cervantes - https://codepen.io/Paco_Cervantes/pen/ZLxKpj
-- Mood Board Buttons Hover: The mood board hover funcitonality was create with help using the Radial-out funcituon below.
+- Mood Board Buttons Hover: The mood board hover functionality was created with help using the Radial-out function below.
     - Radial-out option: https://ianlunn.github.io/Hover/
-- Toast: Selecting the posiitoning of the toast messages was complete with the help of the below article.
+- Toast: Selecting the positioning of the toast messages was complete with the help of the below article.
     - https://stackoverflow.com/questions/33566041/materialize-css-change-position-of-toast-dialog
-- Font awesome: Font awesome elements were implemented throughout. (book icon, share quote, search icon, facebook, instagram, email envelope, form user cog, form password lock, login/register button icons)
+- Font awesome: Font awesome elements were implemented throughout.
+    - book icon
+    - share quote
+    - search icon
+    - Facebook
+    - Instagram
+    - email envelope
+    - form user cog
+    - form password lock
+    - login/register button icons
 - Favourite Star: The favourite star was help implemented using font awesome and the below article help in implementing the backend messaging.
    - https://www.tutorialrepublic.com/faq/how-to-check-a-checkbox-is-checked-or-not-using-jquery.php
-- Below 2 videos helped in sending data from jQuery AJAX to Python
+- The below 2 videos helped in allowing me to send data from jQuery AJAX to Python
    - https://www.youtube.com/watch?v=v2TSTKlrPwo
    - https://www.youtube.com/watch?v=XYx5sIbU8B4
-- Quote of the data / Share Quote: The welcoming quote of the day and the share quote page was implemented using the below codepen.
+- Quote of the data / Share Quote: The welcoming quote of the day and the share quote page was implemented using the below CodePen.
   - Joe Hastings - https://codepen.io/JoeHastings/pen/MOdRVm
-- Quote Box / Author Box: The quote box and author box was implemented using the below CodePens for each device.
+- Quote Box / Author Box: The quote box and author box were implemented using the below CodePens for each device.
   - Desktop - Tigran Sargsyan - https://codepen.io/tiggr/pen/MWyJJEz
   - Mobile - Chris Smith - https://codepen.io/chris22smith/pen/oQWavL - Animated Border
   - The Author box spacing was completed with thanks to the below forum.
     - Author Quote box desktop spacing - https://stackoverflow.com/questions/7537439/how-to-increment-a-variable-on-a-for-loop-in-jinja-template
-- Pagination - Pagination for the quotes, authors, indiv_author, indiv_book and mood pages was completed with the help of the below forum
+- Pagination - Pagination for the quotes, authors, indiv_author, indiv_book and mood pages were completed with the help of the below forum
   - https://stackoverflow.com/questions/58031816/how-to-display-active-bootstrap-pagination-using-jinja-conditional
-- Colors.share: Color share was used for color inspiration throughout and I used the below series of gradients in deciding the book icon and bood button colors.
+- Colors.share: Color share was used for colour inspiration throughout and I used the below series of gradients in deciding the book icon and mood button colours.
   - https://mycolor.space/?hex=%237986CB&sub=1
 - Copy to clipboard share feature - The backend of the copy to clipboard feature was complete with help of the below board posts.
     - https://www.w3schools.com/howto/howto_js_copy_clipboard.asp